getbraincloud/examples-unity/README.md

 }
 ```

-RelayTestApp is set up to look for the word **Team** in the lobby types, so if you want to test Team Mode in example app, ensure your lobby type has the word **Team** in it, otherwise it will use **Free For All** mode by default.
+RelayTestApp is set up to look for the word **Team** in the lobby types, so if you want to test Team Mode in the example app, ensure your lobby type has the word **Team** in it.
+It will otherwise use **Free For All** mode by default.

 ---